K4N3CO-LABS/PwnShop-Mobile/README.md

 Donations are always welcome and extremely appreciated.
 Thanks!
 BTC: bc1qqh84tnwrkm2sn2wg8r8tzt7sljee6q0km8a5wt

-*Created for Educational Purposes.
-DO NOT perform these attacks against real targets.*
+**Created for Educational Purposes.
+DO NOT perform these attacks against real targets.
+Enjoy!!**